tannouri22/CS361_Repo/README.md

 **_Preliminary Steps_**
 We will be using PyZMQ for messaging between services.
 This means that a TCP connection must first be established before any calls can be made to the microservice.
 Use the following code to do so:

-`import zmq                       #the json packages will be necessary for the transport of the data type used in the microservice import json from json import JSONEncoder
+ #the json packages will be necessary for the transport of the data type used in the microservice
+`import zmq
+import json
+from json import JSONEncoder`

-context = zmq.Context()
+`context = zmq.Context()
 socket = context.socket(zmq.REQ)
-socket.connect('tcp://localhost:2984')
+socket.connect('tcp://localhost:2984')`

-class NumpyArrayEncoder(JSONEncoder):
+`class NumpyArrayEncoder(JSONEncoder):
     def default(self, obj):
         if isinstance(obj, np.ndarray):
             return obj.tolist()